chocolatethunder/CPSC_449_Java/README.md

 - Use Git/Github as version control and collaboration tool
 - Automate using Apache Ant as a build automation tool
 - Make use of Java Reflection API
+- Use UML semantics to help communicate, plan, and design the software

 **Overview**